| Crates.io | cargo-samply |

 cargo samply --features feature1,feature2

-cargo samply --verbose
+cargo samply --no-default-features

 cargo samply --no-samply